carmenere/easy-manuals/rust/language/features.md

 - Empty array means that feature does not enable any other features;
 - *By default*, **all features are disabled** unless **explicitly enabled** or **listed in default feature**.

-The **default feature** is enabled which in turn enables the listed features.
-This behavior can be changed by:

 <br>

 #### Example